Waite, Maine

 Waite is a town in Washington County, Maine, United States.
-The town was named after Benjamin Waite, a lumberman.
+The town was named after Benjamin Waite, a lumberman and businessman from Calais, Maine.
 The population was 66 at the 2020 census.

 Waite is a small community served by one general store.
 The town is also home to two logging contractors.
 Waite shares its zip code, 04492, with the neighboring town of Talmadge.